pyfdate

 @type sep: string

-@arg sep: separator character to use between date and time.
+@arg sep: separator string to use between date and time.

 Default is the ISO standard, a capital letter "T".